sbhatiarp/TaskManagementApplication/README.md

  - **Delete Task** – Allows users to remove tasks when no longer needed.

 # How to setup the project
-1. Clone the repository
+1. Clone the repository.
-2. Check the API endpoint under `taskService.ts` file and verify with your running API endpoint.
+2. Open the `TaskManagementApplication` folder in VS Code.
-3. Open Terminal.
+3. Check the API endpoint under `taskService.ts` file and verify with your running API endpoint.
-4. Go To `TaskManagementApp` folder
+4. Open Terminal.
 5. Install dependencies: Run `npm install`
 6. Build the project: Run `npm run build`
 7. Start the application: Run `npm start`